padok-team/docs-terraform-guidelines/terraform_naming.md

 - it is the standard in the terraform ecosystem
 - not following the standard can cause confusion in the team and slow down onboarding
-- these guidelines are what is recommended by the [Terraform Best Practices](https://www.terraform-best-practices.com/naming) site (*do not hesitate to check this website out!*)

 > Note : Beware that actual cloud resources often have restrictions in allowed
 > names.
 Some resources, for example, can't contain dashes, some must be